dmd-program/dmd-100/topics/systems_thinking.md

 Critic Timothy Morton calls these systems **hyperobjects**.
 They are objects so large and complex, that humans can not perceive them in their entirety.

-> The problem is bigger, it’s a system.”
+> "The problem is bigger, it’s a system.”
 Curtis and I briefly discussed a word coined by the critic Timothy Morton to describe a problem so vast in space and time that you are unable to apprehend it: a “hyperobject.”
 Global warming is a classic example of a hyperobject: it’s everywhere and nowhere, too encompassing to think about.
 Global markets, too.
 But naming a hyperobject alone is of limited use; human cognition knows all too well how to file such imminent imponderables away, on a “to-do” list that’s never consulted again. \[3\]

 ## Citation